All you need to know about common cold and the Flu.

 The Flu is contagious

 That means that you may be able to pass on the flu to someone else before even realizing you are sick, as well as while you are sick.
-Some people can be infected with the flu virus but have no symptoms.
+The flu virus can infect some people without showing symptoms.
 During this time, those persons may still spread the virus to others.

 Why do people usually get the Flu in winter?